NateChurch/texas_electric_slide/README.md

 # Electric Slide

 ## Summary
-This program will calculate your total electric bill using several providers when given multiple months of usage data.
+This program will calculate your total Texas electric bill to evaluate several ERCOT providers when given multiple months of my actual usage data.
 I whipped it up and use it periodically.
 We make no claims to the accuracy of the calculations, but ya know it worked on my machine.

 ## Requirements
 Python 3.6 or higher, I last ran it on 3.10.
 I have not tested it on lower versions.

 ## Data
-I have included my data so try not to laugh to hard at my bills.
+I have included my own data so try not to laugh to hard at my bills.
 I use a lot of power.

 ### Energy_Prices.Yaml
 This file contains the details of the various plans and should be updated or adjusted based on the plans you are evaluating.
+I also have no idea how the plans vary by location, since I didn't do that evaluation.
 A sample of the format is below.
+This files in the data folder are the actual values for a few plans at the time of my last run.
+I tired to include the Fact Sheets where I could.

 I use the "yearlyUsageData_unittest.csv" for creating and updating the prices as sites like **comparepower.com** show 500kwh, 1000kwh, and 2000kwh usage by default.
 I then run the script after I add each new power plan to the yaml file to make sure I get the correct answers in the pbi_output.csv file.
 I have included two other usages which correspond to my average and max usage which I then type in to the custom usage to get the custom cost back.
+I might document this in the future, but I am not sure how useful it is.

+#### Sample Plan
 ```yaml
 - provider: Express
   name: Freeway12